Numerical analysis of a first-order computational algorithm for reaction-diffusion equations via the primal-dual hybrid gradient method: Numerical examples

 \subsection{Hyperparameter selection}

 Given the spatial and the temporal step sizes $h_x, h_t$ of the implicit scheme, there are 5 hyperparameters to be determined for our algorithm: $N_t, \tau_U, \tau_P, \omega$, and $\epsilon$.
-In the following, we discuss the choice of these hyperparameters. \begin{enumerate}[wide, labelindent=0pt] \item (Choosing $N_t$) Suppose we want to solve an equation on $[0, T_{\textrm{total}}]$.
-We divide the time interval into $M\cdot N_t$ subintervals, i.e.,
+In the following, we discuss the choice of these hyperparameters. \begin{enumerate}[wide, labelindent=0pt] \item (Choosing $N_t$) {As mentioned previously in section \ref{subsection compute with time causality}, one can distribute the computational task into multiple blocks and apply PDHG algorithm to evaluate each block of solutions sequentially.} Suppose we aim to solve an equation on $[0, T_{\textrm{total}}]$.
+We may divide the time interval into $M\cdot N_t$ subintervals, i.e.,

 We then apply our proposed method to each subinterval $I_k$ in order to obtain the entire numerical solution on $[0, T_{\textrm{total}}]$.
 We test our algorithm with different combinations of $M\cdot N_t$ on various types of equations.
 Unless specified otherwise, we choose $\omega=1, \epsilon=0.1$.
 We set the stopping criteria as $\|\mathrm{Res}(U_k)\|_{\infty}<10^{-6}$.
-The efficiency of our algorithm under different scenarios is reflected in CPU time demonstrated in Table \ref{tab: CPU time with diff Nt }.
-Among the series of experiments, we observe that it is usually the most efficient to pick $N_t\leq 3$.
+The efficiency of our algorithm under different scenarios is reflected in CPU time demonstrated in Table \ref{tab: CPU time with diff Nt }. {Among the series of experiments, we observe that it is usually efficient to pick $N_t\leq 5$.}

 \item (Choosing $\tau_U, \tau_P$) Theoretically, choosing $\tau_U, \tau_P$ as suggested in Corollary \ref{coro: simplify PDHG alg converge} will guarantee the convergence of our method.
 In practice, we can pick a larger $\tau_U, \tau_P$ to achieve faster convergence.
 Generally speaking, the optimal step size $\tau_P$ is around $0.9$, and the optimal ratio $\varrho = \frac{\tau_P}{\tau_U}$ should be slightly less than $2$.
 The intuition of choosing $\varrho>1$ is that we want to treat the inner optimization of the functional $\widehat{L}(U, Q)$ defined in \eqref{def: hat L(U, Q)} w.r.t. the dual variable $Q$ more thoroughly.
 In fact, it is common in bi-level optimization to choose a larger, more aggressive step size for the inner-level optimization problem both practically \cite{finn2017model} and theoretically \cite{lin2020gradient,zuo2022understanding}.
 A rather efficient choice of the step sizes $(\tau_U, \tau_P)$ is $(0.5, 0.9)$.
 This is verified in Table \ref{tab: compare diff ratio of tau_u tau_p }, in which we compare the choice $(0.5, 0.9)$ with other combinations of $(\tau_U, \tau_P)$.